Special Education Teacher - new grads welcome to apply

 Instruction & Student Support

-• Provide professional development and guidance to Lead Technicians and Behavior Technicians
+• Coach and guide the Lead Technicians and Behavior Technicians in your classroom

 Family & Program Support

-• Assist with facility upkeep and other duties as assigned
+• Pitch in on classroom and facility upkeep and other duties as assigned

 What We’re Looking For

-• Professional judgment, responsiveness to feedback, and respect for chain of command
+• Sound judgment, openness to feedback, and respect for the chain of command

 Why You’ll Love Working Here

-• Collaborative ABA + education model with well-supported, conservative caseloads
+• A real ABA + education partnership with conservative caseloads and people who have your back

-• Dedicated professional development: monthly full PD days and half-day Fridays
+• Professional development that’s actually funded: monthly full PD days and half-day Fridays

 • Support for conferences, CEUs, and engagement with university faculty and graduate students